Chris Gratton: Return to Tampa Bay Lightning

 During the 2007–08 season, Gratton scored 21 points in 60 games before tearing the acetabular labrum in his left hip which required season-ending surgery.
 Gratton re-signed with the Lightning for the 2008–09 season but was waived in December and was assigned to Tampa Bay's American Hockey League (AHL) affiliate, the Norfolk Admirals.

 Columbus Blue Jackets

 Gratton was claimed off of re-entry waivers on February 21, 2009, by the Columbus Blue Jackets.
-He played in six games for Columbus, recording an assist, before retiring in 2009.
+He played in six games for Columbus, recording an assist, before retiring from professional hockey in 2009.

 Personal life

-Gratton lives in Ancaster, Ontario and has one son, Zachary, who plays hockey, and three daughters.
+Gratton lives in Ancaster, Ontario, and has one son, Zachary, who plays hockey, and three daughters.
 He has coached his son in minor hockey, first in house league in Ancaster, then for AA and eventually with the Hamilton AAA Jr. Bulldogs' bantam team.

 Gratton is co-owner of the Florida Jr. Blades Organization (in the 29-team Empire Junior Hockey League).